 Common Career Mistakes and How to Avoid Them

-Are you doing everything to improve your career but without success?
-Have you ever asked yourself why your coworker or friend has been promoted while you’re still in the same place?
-It’s true that a lot of us make a few common errors that stall our professional growth.
-Keep reading to discover these mistakes and learn how to avoid them.
+Are you doing everything to grow the status of your career but not getting results?
+Have you ever wondered why your colleague or friend is promoted while you are still in the same place?
+Most of us make common mistakes when we work, which slows our the pace of growth.
+Learn about these mistakes and learn how you can avoid making them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set development to remain in the game.
+- Seek Mentoring, Continuing Education and transferable skills Development to stay on top of your game.

 Not Establishing Goals

-Are you able to articulate a view of where you’d like to be in the next year, or two?
-If you don’t set realistic goals, it can slow progress.
-Set clear short and long-term goals that prioritize those that will have the greatest impact on career advancement.
-To boost job satisfaction make sure that your goals align with your personal preferences.
+Have you got a crystal clear picture of where you’d like be in the next year, or two years?
+Setting goals that are realistic will hinder your progress.
+Establish clear long-term and short-term goals that prioritize those that will have the most impact on your career advancement.
+To increase your satisfaction at work be sure your goals are in line with your personal needs.

-Making meaningful connections can result in the possibility of new opportunities in your job or advancements in your current position.
-Building strong networks should not solely focus on senior employees as well as former and current colleagues, and also attendance at industry-related conferences and events.
+Creating meaningful relationships can result in the possibility of new opportunities in your job or advancements in your current job.
+Networks that are strong should not only target senior employees, as well as former and current colleagues, as well as attending industry events and conferences.

 Which Ways Can You Network Better?